dannyp11/gossip_network/README.md

 4-5
 4-6

-The first line (6) indicates the number of connections in this network.
-The following lines define these connections. i.e. 0 knows 1, 1 knows 0,2 and 4 etc.
+These lines define these connections. i.e. 0 knows 1, 1 knows 0,2 and 4, 2 knows 3, etc.

 The answer for this network is 2 hours (started at person 1)